 Buying a home in Oregon is an expensive endeavor.
 And while you do not have to pay for a home in full thanks to mortgages, you do still have to come up with a lump sum of money in the form of a down payment to secure most home loans.
 That said, there are some ways that you can reduce the financial burden of having to gather such a large amount of money, and we will address this below.

 Let’s start with a quick review of the minimum down payment requirements for Oregon mortgage shoppers and home buyers.
 The minimum amount you are required to put down will vary depending on which type of loan you are using, and other factors.

 Conventional: A conventional mortgage loan is not insured or guaranteed by the government, which makes it different from the two options below.
 The minimum down payment requirement for an Oregon conventional mortgage loan usually ranges between 3% to 5%.

 FHA: These loans are insured by the Federal Housing Administration (FHA), which is part of HUD.
 Because of this government backing, the eligibility criteria are a bit more relaxed with FHA loans.
 The minimum down payment for this Oregon mortgage option is 3.5% of the purchase price or appraised home value, whichever is less.
 Additional details.

 VA: The Department of Veterans Affairs (VA) home loan program is reserved for military service members and veterans.
-The best feature with this type of Oregon mortgage loan is the down payment — or lack thereof.
+The best feature with this type of mortgage loan obtained from a mortgage loan officer in Oregon is the down payment — or lack thereof.
 Eligible borrowers who use the VA program can buy a home in the state with no money down, and usually without mortgage insurance.
 It’s hard to beat those benefits.

 One way to do this would be to use a mortgage loan option that allows you to put less money down.
 For instance, borrowers who use the FHA loan program (mentioned above) can put down as little as 3.5% when buying a home in Oregon.